Structure of Governance

 Eleven Foundation Governors appointed by the Archdiocese of Southwark;

-Four Co-opted Governors (currently includes the 2 Associate Head Teachers from each school, 1 parent and 1 member of staff)
+Four Co-opted Governors (currently includes the 2 Associate Head Teachers from each school, 1 member of staff and 1 governor)

 The standard term of office for a governor is four years.
 Parent and Staff governors serve a two year term.
 The Chair and Vice-Chair are elected annually at the first meeting of the academic year.

-The current Chair of Governor’s role is shared between Mr. Andrew Cooper and Mr. John Hallmark who can be contacted via the school office.
+The current Chair of Governor’s role is shared between Mr. Andrew Cooper and Mr. Rex Wickham who can be contacted via the school office.

 Much of the work of the governing body is done by committees.
 Within the Federation we have the following committees:

-- Curriculum and Standards.
-This committee oversees various areas including Safeguarding, the ASD base, SEND issues, Pupil Achievement and Progress data of all children including vulnerable and disadvantaged groups as well as the most able, ensuring a Broad and Balanced Curriculum in line with the National Curriculum, the Parish Link Programme, feedback from Parents/Staff and Children.
-Chair: Niamh Coyne
+- Curriculum and Standards: The committee oversees various areas including Safeguarding, the ASD base, SEND issues, feedback from Parents/Staff and Children, ensuring a Broad and Balanced Curriculum in line with the National Curriculum, Pupil Achievement and Progress data of all children including vulnerable and disadvantaged groups, most able groups and EYFS targets are scrutinized termly and Religious Education and the Parish Link Programme is discussed termly Chair Niamh Coyne

-- Admissions and Discipline: The Committee reviews all Reception applications and in year applications; to maintain the school’s admissions criteria and review the admissions policy annually; consider all matters relating to parents/carers complaints in line with the complaints procedure; pupil behavior and discipline are discussed termly.
-Chair: Sue Mapara
+- Admissions and Discipline: The Committee reviews all Reception applications and in year applications; it maintains the school’s admissions criteria and reviews the admissions policy annually; it considers all matters relating to parents/carers complaints in line with the complaints procedure; pupil behavior and discipline, attendance targets and persistent absences are discussed termly.
+Chair: Annabel Clarkson

 - Pay Committee: The Pay Committee reviews the whole school pay policy; approves with the Headteacher the recommendations on the annual pay cycle within the remit of the whole school pay policy and undertakes the Headteachers performance review.
 Chair: Andrew Cooper